Hms-place/asmbl/README.md

   use dbg to debug a .exe file

-add c:\amb_Gas\ASMBL to the PATH variable to use rsm from wherever you want
+add c:\amb_Gas\ASMBL to the PATH variable to use rsm wherever you want

 all .c file are compiled with gcc in dosbox